 \subsection{Stage 2: Dual-Track Constraint Construction}

-Inspired by prior medical multi-agent systems that emphasize functional role decomposition and coordinated collaboration~\cite{medagents,mdagents,triageagent}, we design a \emph{Dynamic Atomic Dual-Track} scheme.
+Inspired by prior medical multi-agent systems that emphasize functional role decomposition and coordinated collaboration~\cite{medagents,mdagents,lu2024triageagent}, we design a \emph{Dynamic Atomic Dual-Track} scheme.
 This design independently decomposes the synthesized evidence and user query into objective ($\mathcal{D}$) and subjective ($\mathcal{T}$) constraint dimensions, ensuring the rubric captures both factual accuracy and conversational quality.

-\paragraph{Medical Fact Agent (Atomic Fact Decomposition).} The Medical Fact Agent decomposes the synthesized evidence $E$ into a dynamic set of atomic medical facts $F$ (the Reference Board), including declarative assertions, contraindications, and safety-critical red flags.
-This claim-level decomposition is motivated by prior work on factual verification~\cite{factscore,minicheck}, and provides a structured source of truth for subsequent auditing.
+\paragraph{Medical Fact Agent (Atomic Fact Decomposition) $\mathcal{D}$.} The Medical Fact Agent $\mathcal{D}$ decomposes the synthesized evidence $E$ into a dynamic set of atomic medical facts $F$ (the Reference Board) including declarative assertions, contraindications, and safety-critical red flags: